hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 happen through running the platform without application transactions.
 After the platform keys the roster, the platform restarts itself with a copy of the genesis state and adding to it the TSS key material and ledger id.
 After the platform restarts, application transactions are accepted and the platform starts building a new hashgraph from round 0.
-This ensures that the first transactions handled by the network are in a block that can be signed as soon as possible.
-The alternative is that blocks will go unsigned until the nodes go through TSS bootstrap.
+This ensures that the first user transactions handled by the network are in a block that can be signed as soon as possible.
+The alternative is that blocks will go unsigned until the nodes go through TSS bootstrap, which may be several rounds later.

 While this solution does not capture the TSS bootstrap communication in the history of the hashgraph after the platform restarts, nodes can cryptographically verify that the setup process took place correctly through using the